lmle/doggy-mon/README.md

 # doggy-mon
-doggy-mon monitors a list of adoptable dogs found on the PetHarbor.com website and sends an email when dogs are added to the list.
+doggy-mon monitors a list of adoptable dogs on the PetHarbor.com website and sends an email when dogs are added to the list.

 ## Setup
 ```